TeamCity On-Premises 2025.11 Help

 Artifact dependencies allow configurations to import files produced during other configurations' builds.
 For example, a "Delivery" configuration can deploy files (Docker images, NuGet packages, HTML documentation pages, and so on) produced by a "Build" configuration to a designated resource.

-Artifact dependencies don’t create explicit links between configurations: both can run independently without triggering each other’s builds.
+Artifact dependencies do not create explicit links between configurations: both can run independently without triggering each other’s builds.
 If you use artifact dependencies without corresponding snapshot dependencies, a dependent build has no ability to ensure a suitable source of artifacts (an upstream configuration build) exists.
 For that reason, you may want to set up artifact dependencies to target pinned/tagged builds.
-This setup can exhibit more control on your building routine.

 This section focuses on build chains and artifact dependencies.
-To learn more about finish build triggers, see this article instead: Configuring Finish Build Trigger.
+To learn more about other options, see the following articles instead: